ValentinHirschi/linlo_pp_hj/README.md

 * install MadGraph5_aMC@NLO VERSION 2.7.3
 * clone the repo in madgraphs /PLUGIN/ directory
-* copy the file /TEMPLATES/aloha_functions.f into ../../aloha/template_files.
-It only extends the functionality of the gluon wave function to allow for additional polarization states

 ### Coupling orders and description ###
 * GGGHQCD: effective coupling for LO QCD
 * GGGHEW: effective coupling for EW corrections (W and Z)